ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 1. Use the table labeled "System 1" in the template to record your data.

-2. Video 2 shows a sweep through frequencies with System 1.
+2. Video 1 shows a sweep through frequencies with System 1.
 Watch the video and determine the frequency at which you see one standing wave segment.
 Record the frequency for the standing wave with one segment in your table.

+3. Continue watching Video 1 and repeat Step 2 for standing waves of two, three, four and five segments.

 <!--- ::: Question
 a.
 Now calculate the speed from the wavelength ($\lambda$) and frequency ($f$).
 Denote this $v_{\lambda f}$.
 Use the equation $v_{\lambda f} = f \lambda$.
 Use Equation 3 to calculate the wavelength.
 Record this in the System 1 table you just made.
 Show your work. -->